apidoorman/doorman/README.md

 ```

 ## License Information
-The contents of this repository are property of doorman.so.
+The contents of this repository are property of Doorman Dev, LLC.

 Review the Apache License 2.0 for valid authorization of use.